Aeroflot Flight 191: Accident

 The flights route was from Vnukovo International Airport to Ashgabat International Airport with a stopover at Turkmenbashi International Airport.
 At 18:04, Flight 191 took off from Turkmenbashi with 43 passengers.
 According to the weather forecast of the crew in Ashgabat, the sky was covered by cumulonimbus clouds with a lower boundary of 600-1,000 meters.
 The visibility was 4-10 kilometers.
-After 21:00, the weather was expected to deteriorate with a dust storm containing northwestern winds at 18–20 m / s and resulting in a visibility of less than 1,000 meters.
+After 21:00, the weather was expected to deteriorate with a dust storm containing northwestern winds at 18–20 m/s and resulting in a visibility of less than 1,000 meters.
 According to such data, the crew could have completed the flight before the weather worsened.
 But, the weather worsened much faster than expected and at 17:00, the weather forecaster of Ashgabat Airport issued new data.
 However, the weather forecaster at Krasnovodsk Airport did not inform the crew about the change in forecast.

-The crew of Flight 191 were unaware of the changed forecast in Ashgabat.
 Five to twenty minutes after departure from Krasnovodsk, at a flight level of 6,000 meters, the aircraft encountered heavy turbulence, making the crew change course.
 At 19:15, the air traffic controller gave the crew information of a dust storm with a visibility of 300 meters.
 Because of the strong radio interference caused by the storm, the crew did not hear this data.
 Since the aircraft had a visibility of 5 kilometers and was already flying in difficult weather conditions, the pilots did not try to find out the updated weather forecast.
 The air traffic controllers made no attempt to re-contact the aircraft to report the actual weather and redirect it to an alternate airport.